mivaecommerce/Extensions/navigation/install.md

 ### Add the CSS
 - Create a new build subdirectory as `build/extensions/transfigure-navigation/`
 - Add [_transfigure-navigation.scss](_transfigure-navigation.scss) to the directory.
-- Update your `build/extensions/extensions.scss` file to include `@import "navigation/transfigure-navigation";`
+- Update your `build/extensions/extensions.scss` file to include `@forward "navigation/transfigure-navigation";`

 ### Add the JavaScript